modmore/Gitify/README.md

 Restart your terminal and you should be good to go.

+For successfull installing of MODX by `Gitify install-modx` command you should have installed **unzip** command in your system.
+For Debian/Ubuntu use `sudo apt-get install unzip`.

 ## Creating a new Project

 To create a new project, you can manually create a `.gitify` file, but it's easiest to run `Gitify init`.
 You will be asked to provide a project name, a data directory (relative to the working directory) as well as a few other options as to what to put in the `.gitify` file.
 The `.gitify` file will be created in the directory you called Gitify from.